silviapapalini/silviapapalini.github.io/content/publication/musical/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Berthold-Losleben M.
+- Berthold-Losleben M
 - admin
-- Habel U.
+- Habel U
-- Losleben K.
+- Losleben K
-- Schneider F.
+- Schneider F
-- Amunts K.
+- Amunts K
-- Kohn N.
+- Kohn N

 date: "2021-04-26T00:00:00Z"
 doi: "http://dx.doi.org/10.1186/s12868-021-00636-1"